cryptopapies/cryptopapies-nft/WHITEPAPER.md

 All the auto-generated cryptopapies will be divided into 7 different collections with different charateristics:

 1. The **Dubai Papi Collection** will be the first drop, with 1000 unique NFTs in the collection, representing papies making money in Dubai and flexing their fancy houses and luxury cars in the Arabic city.
-2. The **Cryptoguru Collection** will be the second one, with 1000 unique NFTs, representing influencers making money with crypto trading and giving advice on Twitter.
+2. The **OnlyFans Cryptomama Collection** will be the second collection, with 1000 unique NFTs, representing girls making stonks on OF 🤍💙 and selling courses on how to make money on this platform.
-3. The **Wall Street Prodige Collection**, with 1000 unique NFTs, will be an old school collection of brokers in the 80's making money with stock trading in Wall St.
+3. The **Cryptoguru Collection** will be the third one, with 1000 unique NFTs, representing influencers making money with crypto trading and giving advice on Twitter.
-4. TBD (1000 unique NFTs)
+4. The **Wall Street Prodige Collection**, with 1000 unique NFTs, will be an old school collection of brokers in the 80's making money with stock trading in Wall St.
 5. TBD (1000 unique NFTs)
 6. TBD (1000 unique NFTs)
 7. TBD (1000 unique NFTs)